-All crimes occurring on campus or at UCDHS should be reported immediately to the UC Davis Police to ensure an appropriate response.
-The UC Davis Police Department has primary jurisdiction over the University of California, Davis, campus and the UC Davis Health System in Sacramento.
-The University strongly encourages victims to report immediately all incidents and/or any suspicious activity to the UC Davis Police any time of the day or night.
+All crimes occurring on campus or at UC Davis Health should be reported immediately to the UC Davis Police to ensure an appropriate response.
+The UC Davis Police Department has primary jurisdiction over the University of California, Davis campus and UC Davis Health in Sacramento.
+The University strongly encourages victims to report immediately all incidents or any suspicious activity to the UC Davis Police, any time of the day or night.
 Crimes occurring off-campus should be reported immediately to the law enforcement agency having jurisdiction.